joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/05/26/nyregion/charles-rangel-dead-photos.html

 **Minnesota Frost down Ottawa Charge to repeat as Walter Cup champions: Takeaways**\
-`With a 2-1 overtime victory, the Frost won back-to-back PWHL championships on Monday — and this time, they did it on home ice. `\
+`With a 2-1 overtime victory, the Frost won a second consecutive PWHL championship — and this time, they did it on home ice. `\
 https://nytimes.com/athletic/6384045/2025/05/26/minnesota-frost-ottawa-charge-pwhl-finals-game-4-takeaways/

 **'It was time': Chris Taylor talks Dodgers release, fresh start with Angels**\